evansdianga/coconut-push-views/README.md

 # Usage

-If you are running `npm npm@5.2.0` or later,the quickest way is to run `npx install coconut-push-views`
+If you are running `npm npm@5.2.0` or later,the quickest way is to run `npx coconut-push-views`in the directory containing your views

 This will **not** install the package to your global `node_modules` directory